 Different Types of Push Notification Opt-ins

-Every push notification campaign begins with consent.
+Every web push notification campaign begins with consent.
 It’s an extension of Seth Godin’s idea of permission marketing.
 The idea is very simple: before you send your web visitors any content that they may or may not want to see, ask for permission.

 The process of getting permission to send any push notification is called “opting in”.
 So, before you can send out a push notification campaign, you first need your website visitors to opt-in and subscribe to your notifications.